su1yu4n/su1yu4n/README.md

   - **Basic abstract algebra**

-- I've learnt a bit about (sorted by familiarity from high to low):
+- I've learnt a bit about (familiarty from high to low):
   - **Riemann Surfaces**
   - Algorithmic number theory
   - General topology